MonetDBSolutions/monetdb-stethoscope/docs/source/dev_notes.rst

    git clone git@github.com:MonetDBSolutions/monetdb-pystethoscope.git
    cd monetdb-pystethoscope
    poetry install
-   poetry run pystethoscope --help
+   poetry run stethoscope --help

 On 30/04/2020 `pymonetdb
 1.3.1 <https://github.com/gijzelaerr/pymonetdb/releases/tag/1.3.1>`__
 was released, which includes a feature needed to connect transparently to the MonetDB server.
-If you have installed the development version of ``pystethoscope``, before that date you need to update:
+If you have installed the development version of ``stethoscope``, before that date you need to update:

 .. code:: shell